Peace is not something you wish for. It’s something you make, something you do, something you are, and something you give away.

 Origami Dove Instructions

 If you’d like to fold your own dove like those in the Salisbury City of Doves project, I’ve made an origami dove video tutorial showing how to make one.
-If you fold an origami dove, make sure you tag it #SalisburyCityofDove and put it on Instagram.
+Of course, you can use any color paper you like, but I think this one looks best in white – just use the white side of colored paper.
+(Get more origami paper here) If you fold an origami dove, make sure you tag it #SalisburyCityofDove and put it on Instagram.

 I’ll leave the final word to the artist, Michael Pendry: